Have you ever had an experience that felt SO important that you just knew you'd never be the same again afterward?

 One word of warning, though...

-This is a long entry.
+This was a long journal entry.
 It took me about an hour of writing and reflecting.

 Don't let this scare you off, though, when it comes to your own journaling!
-A journal entry doesn't have to be this long to have a big impact.
+An entry doesn't have to be this long to have a big impact.

-I'll be covering the topic of length (and frequency) in that journaling how-to guide I mentioned.
-But meanwhile, I can also tell you that I spent about half that amount of time on this other journal entry, and it ultimately turned out to be even more life-changing than the one you'll see below.
+I cover the topic of length (and frequency) in the Journaling for Transformation workshop I'll be offering again soon.
+But meanwhile, I can tell you that I spent about half that amount of time on this other journal entry, and it ultimately turned out to be even more life-changing than the one you'll see below.

 (a little context)

 Most Tuesdays and Thursdays, in the very early morning hours, you'll find me tucked away in a nook at the back of a Starbucks here in Richmond, Virginia — sitting across a table from my dear friend Anne.
 She and I have been journaling partners for about three years now, meeting up before work twice a week to write together.

 My time with Anne is so precious to me — in part because of our friendship, but also because having this journaling date on our calendars helps hold me accountable for doing this kind of deep inner work at least twice a week.
 I often use my journal in a variety of ways throughout the week — for setting intentions, learning, planning, working through ideas, de-stressing, etc. — but what Anne and I do together is a true spiritual practice.